idumahg/Disaster_response/README.md

 This project contains codes written to analyze disaster data from [Appen](https://appen.com) to build a model for an API that classifies disaster messages.

 The project also includes a web app where an emergency worker can input a new message and get classification results in several categories.
-The web app display visualizations of the data.
 This is a multi-output classification task.

 ## Table of Contents